graphprotocol/contracts/packages/issuance/docs/testing/reo/BaselineTestPlan.md

 **Allocation creation fails**:

-- Check `unallocatedStake` is sufficient
+- Check `availableStake` is sufficient
 - Verify graph-node is syncing the target deployment
 - Ensure provision has enough tokens